wytyang00/60DaysOfUdacity/StudyJournal.md

 • Continued re-training the RL agents in trading environments with different fees.

 • Found a similar study done by another group and started reading the paper to see how they approached this problem (http://www.nada.kth.se/~ann/exjobb/marcus_elwin.pdf)

+---

+**Day 23:**

+• Visualized each part of the Transformer implemented in the code so that I can grasp how they are connected together: https://github.com/wytyang00/Transformer-Hands-On-Tutorial